 - 1. Place the ATV on a level surface. - 2.
 Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the engine to collect the used oil. - 4.
-Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
+Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
+NOTICE: When removing the engine oil drain bolt, the compression spring, oil strainer and O-ring will fall out.
+Take care not to lose these parts.
+[ECB00311]

-- 1. Engine oil drain bolt

-- 2. O-ring
+- 1. Engine oil drain bolt - 2.
+O-ring

-- 3. Compression spring

-- 4. Oil strainer
+- 3. Compression spring - 4.
+Oil strainer